 Steady offers a number of features to help you to more effectively promote your membership program and offer exclusive content.
-For example, you can set up a paywall, an exclusive podcast feed, adblock detection, a feature for collecting leads, or a floating button to show your community that they can support you.
+For example, you can set up a paywall, an exclusive podcast feed, adblock detection, or a floating button to show your community that they can support you.
 Here’s a handy list of all the features and how to use them.

 8. Give them a nudge